shatran/card-react/README.md

 ReactCardFormContainer = require('card-react')
 ```

-Once you've included those files, you can initialize Card.
+Once you've included those files, you can initialize react-card. you'll need to make the component the container of your form:

 ```jsx